Canadian National 1392: Preservation

+Excursion service

+No. 1392's restoration was completed in 1974 and moved under its own steam for the first time under private ownership.
+The following year, 1975, the APRA relocated their equipment from the ETS car barn to a site that was part of CN's Coronado Subdivision.
+The site was opened to the public two years later, with No. 1392 being one of the locomotives to be used to pull the museum's regular short-distance tourist trains.
+In August 1976, No. 1392 visited the City of Lethbridge, Alberta to star in a feature film.

-CN 1392 under steam during the Steam Expo '86 event in Vancouver.
+CN 1392 under steam during the Steam Expo event at Expo 86 in Vancouver.

-The locomotive subsequently became one of the most popular attractions in the association's collection, and it was later joined by CN 4-8-2 "Mountain" type No. 6060.
+The locomotive subsequently became one of the most popular attractions in the association's collection, and it was later joined by CN "Mountain" type No. 6060.
 No. 1392 subsequently participated in several special events during its excursion career.
-During the 1986 World Exposition, No. 1392, along with No. 6060, was sent to Vancouver, British Columbia, to take part in the Steam Expo '86 event, where a plethora of other steam locomotives also participated.
+During the 1986 World Exposition, No. 1392, along with No. 6060, was sent to Vancouver, British Columbia, to take part in the Steam Expo event, where a plethora of other steam locomotives also participated.
 Both locomotives returned to Edmonton, once the exposition was over.
 In 1993, the APRA, which by then changed its name to the Alberta Railway Museum (ARM), celebrated the 25th anniversary of its founding, and No. 1392 participated in the event.
-The locomotive also participated in the 35th anniversary in 2003.
+On October 14 and 15, 1995, No. 1392 took part in a doubleheader with No. 6060 on the museum grounds.
+The locomotive also participated in the 35th anniversary of the museum in 2003.

 In 2005, during the centennial of Alberta becoming a province, No. 1392 pulled a commemorative excursion train through Slave Lake, McLennan, Peace River, Edmonton, and Boyle.
 In 2013, the ARM celebrated No. 1392's 100th birthday.
 In 2017, several events were held to celebrate the 150th anniversary of Canada, and the ARM celebrated by sending Nos.
 1392 and 6060 to Alberta Prairie Railway Excursions' (APR) location in Stettler.
-In mid-June of that year, the No. 1392 and its tender were loaded on two separate flatbeds, and they were shipped by truck to Stettler.
-Between June 28 and July 5, No. 1392 pulled commemorative trains between Stettler and Big Valley alongside the APR's own steam locomotive, 2-8-0 "Consolidation" No. 41 (formerly Mississippian No. 77), while No. 6060 was put on display.
+In mid-June, No. 1392 and its tender were loaded on two separate flatbeds, and they were shipped by truck to Stettler.
+Between June 28 and July 5, No. 1392 pulled commemorative trains between Stettler and Big Valley alongside the APR's own steam locomotive, "Consolidation" No. 41 (formerly Mississippian No. 77), while No. 6060 was put on display.

 After the commemorations ended, Nos.
 1392 and 6060 were both returned to Edmonton.
 In November 2017, No. 1392 was removed from service and disassembled in preparation for its mandated five-year inspection.
 The locomotive passed the inspection with a minimal amount of components required to be replaced.
 It was thereafter reassembled and repainted, and in July 2018, it returned to service to pull the ARM's tourist trains.
-In late 2019, however, No. 1392 was removed from service once more, due to leaky tubes being discovered inside its boiler.
+In late 2019, however, No. 1392 was removed from service once more, due to leaky tubes inside its boiler.
 As of 2025, No. 1392 is sitting out of service, waiting for some minor repairs in order to operate again.